bacalhau-seco/bacalhau-seco/README.md

 Hello!
 I like makin' open source games and programs.😎

-I also use arch linux as my daily driver because it has veery good performance and its very custumizable.
+I also use arch linux as my daily driver because it has veery good performance and its very customizable.

 <div align="center">
   <a href="https://github.com/bacalhau-seco">